 If you already have college credit for calculus or precalculus as a result of AP credit, IB, dual credit, or other transfer credit, then you do NOT need to take an online placement.
 However, if you do not expect to receive your AP test scores prior to your scheduled orientation, then you should still complete the placement test prior to your scheduled orientation session.

-Taking the UNT Canvas Placement Test for Summer/Fall 2021 Registration
+Taking the UNT Canvas Placement Test for the Fall 2023 Registration

-Here are the step-by-step instructions to take the test online which will determine your mathematics placement for a UNT mathematics course you plan to take in the Summer or Fall 2021 semesters:
+Here are the step-by-step instructions to take the test online which will determine your mathematics placement for a UNT mathematics course you plan to take in Summer 2023 or Fall 2023: